Tetrahydrofuran: Polymerization

-This polymer is primarily used to make elastomeric polyurethane fibers like Spandex.
+This polymer is primarily used to make elastomeric polyurethane fibers like spandex.

 As a solvent

 The other main application of THF is as an industrial solvent for polyvinyl chloride (PVC) and in varnishes.
 It is an aprotic solvent with a dielectric constant of 7.6.
 It is a moderately polar solvent and can dissolve a wide range of nonpolar and polar chemical compounds.
 THF is water-miscible and can form solid clathrate hydrate structures with water at low temperatures.

 THF has been explored as a miscible co-solvent in aqueous solution to aid in the liquefaction and delignification of plant lignocellulosic biomass for production of renewable platform chemicals and sugars as potential precursors to biofuels.
 Aqueous THF augments the hydrolysis of glycans from biomass and dissolves the majority of biomass lignin making it a suitable solvent for biomass pretreatment.

 THF is often used in polymer science.
 For example, it can be used to dissolve polymers prior to determining their molecular mass using gel permeation chromatography.
 THF dissolves PVC as well, and thus it is the main ingredient in PVC adhesives.
 It can be used to liquefy old PVC cement and is often used industrially to degrease metal parts.

 THF is used as a component in mobile phases for reversed-phase liquid chromatography.
 It has a greater elution strength than methanol or acetonitrile, but is less commonly used than these solvents.

-THF is used as a solvent in 3D printing when using PLA plastics.
-It can be used to clean clogged 3D printer parts, as well as when finishing prints to remove extruder lines and add a shine to the finished product.
+THF is used as a solvent in 3D printing when printing with PLA, PETG and substantially similar filaments.
+It can be used to clean clogged 3D printer parts, to remove extruder lines and add a shine to the finished product as well as to solvent weld printed parts.

-Recently THF is used as co-solvent for lithium metal batteries, helping to stabilize the metal anode.

 Laboratory use

 In the laboratory, THF is a popular solvent when its water miscibility is not an issue.
 It is more basic than diethyl ether and forms stronger complexes with Li+, Mg2+, and boranes.
 It is a popular solvent for hydroboration reactions and for organometallic compounds such as organolithium and Grignard reagents.
 Thus, while diethyl ether remains the solvent of choice for some reactions (e.g., Grignard reactions), THF fills that role in many others, where strong coordination is desirable and the precise properties of ethereal solvents such as these (alone and in mixtures and at various temperatures) allows fine-tuning modern chemical reactions.

 Commercial THF contains substantial water that must be removed for sensitive operations, e.g. those involving organometallic compounds.
-Although THF is traditionally dried by distillation from an aggressive desiccant, molecular sieves are superior.
+Although THF is traditionally dried by distillation from an aggressive desiccant such as elemental sodium, molecular sieves have been shown to be superior water scavengers.